ilmanzo/ilmanzo.github.com/content/post/openqa-job-filter-rust.md

     pub consecutive_count: u32,
 }
 ```
 which at this point deserves to be placed in a separate source file.
-It's a good occasion to learn how to organize a Rust project and modelling of Domain "objects".
+It's a good occasion to learn how to organize a Rust project and modelling of "Domain Objects".
 Note that each `OpenQAJob` have associated functions (very similar to "methods").

 ## Some fancy stuff